Abortion in South Carolina

 Abortion in South Carolina is illegal after detection of a fetal heartbeat, usually around 6 weeks from the woman's last menstrual period, when many women are not yet aware that they are pregnant.
 On May 25, 2023, Governor Henry McMaster signed a 6-week ban, and it took effect immediately.
 The ban was blocked in court the next day but was reinstated by the South Carolina Supreme Court on August 23.

 In January 2023, the South Carolina Supreme Court had struck down a similar existing law as violating the state's privacy clause under Article 1, Section 10 of the South Carolina Constitution.
 Passed in 2021, that law had criminalized abortion once embryonic cardiac activity is detectable, which is around five or six weeks after the first day of the woman's last menstrual period.
-In 2024, South Carolina lawmakers reinstated a bill that would define abortion as "prenatal homicide"; and make abortion patients eligible for the death penalty.
+In 2024, South Carolina lawmakers introduced a bill that would define abortion as "prenatal homicide"; and make abortion patients eligible for the death penalty.

 The number of abortion clinics in South Carolina has fluctuated over the years, with fifteen in 1982, eighteen in 1992 and three in 2014.
 There were 5,714 legal abortions in 2014, and 5,778 in 2015.

 In 2022, when a political campaign polled South Carolina adults, it found that 53% support "a woman’s right to choose to have a safe and legal abortion" while 37% do not.